 Everyone was really impressed, except for the stepmother of the lovely Princess Beatrice.
 She came down the garden path to where Bertie was showing off his wheelies and said to him, “I bet you couldn’t do a backward somersault with a triple flip in mid-air.”

 “I bet I can,” said Bertie.
 “And what’s more, I’ll do it while flying right over your head.”

-“Did you see that everybody?” he called out in the direction of the palace.
+“Did you see that everybody?”
+He called out, in the direction of the palace.
 I did a triple backward flip in mid-air.
 That’s got to be a world record.”
-And then he turned round to look for Princess Beatrice’s step-mother and could not see her.
+Then he turned around to look for Princess Beatrice’s stepmother and could not see her.
 Instead, something very green and very scary was emerging out of the pond.
 Bertie began to back away.
-He knew that Princes are meant to be brave, but he couldn’t help feeling a bit frightened.
+He knew that princes are meant to be brave, but he couldn’t help feeling a bit frightened.

-“No, not at all said Bertie,” now recognizing her voice and trying not to laugh.
+“No, not at all,” said Bertie, now recognising her voice and trying not to laugh.

 “Oh dear,” said Bertie.
 “Croak.
 I wonder what the lovely Princess Beatrice will say now.”

-But the lovely Princess Beatrice didn’t recognize him.
+But the lovely Princess Beatrice didn’t recognise him.
 How could she know that he was Prince Bertie when he looked just like a green frog?
 So all Bertie could do was hop off to the pond and live there at the bottom of the garden with all the creatures.
-After he went, the wicked step-mother tossed his skateboard into the pond and said, “Hope you have fun with that, now you are Prince Bertie the Frog.”
+After he went, the wicked stepmother tossed his skateboard into the pond and said, “Hope you have fun with that, now you are Prince Bertie the Frog!”